-This page will be used to showcase the organizations that are pertinent to the School of Health Administration faculty and staff.
-This is not an all inclusive list but just toa few of the many professional organizations that can assist with a career in healthcare administration.
+This page will be used to showcase the organizations that are pertinent to the field of healthcare management.
+This is not an all-inclusive list but just few of the many professional organizations that can assist with a career in healthcare administration.

 The Association of University Programs in Health Administration (AUPHA) is a global network of colleges, universities, faculty, individuals, and organizations dedicated to improving health by promoting excellence in healthcare management education.
 AUPHA fosters excellence and innovation in healthcare management education, research and practice by providing opportunities for member programs to learn from each other, by influencing practice, and by promoting the value of healthcare management education.
 It is the only non-profit entity of its kind that works to improve the delivery of health services - and thus the health of citizens - throughout the world by educating professional managers at the entry level.